-- personal and household income distribution; - unemployment or underemployment; - prolonged periods of exceptionally low or high interest rates; - housing prices; - the level of inflation and its effect on prices for goods and services; - consumer and small business confidence levels; and - changes in consumer spending or in the level of consumer debt.
+- personal and household income distribution; - unemployment or underemployment; - prolonged periods of exceptionally high or low interest rates; - changes in the value of collateral such as residential real estate and vehicles; - changes in housing prices; - the level of inflation and its effect on prices for goods and services; - consumer and small business confidence levels; and - changes in consumer spending or in the level of consumer debt.

 Heightened levels of unemployment or underemployment that result in reduced personal and household income could negatively affect consumer credit performance to the extent that consumers are less able to service their debts.
 In addition, sustained low growth, low or negative interest rates, inflationary pressures or recessionary conditions could diminish customer demand for the products and services offered by JPMorgan Chase's consumer businesses.
 Adverse economic conditions could also lead to an increase in delinquencies, additions to the allowance for credit losses and higher net charge-offs, which can reduce JPMorgan Chase's earnings.
-These consequences could be significantly worse in certain geographies and industry segments where declining industrial or manufacturing activity has resulted in or could result in higher levels of unemployment, or where high levels of consumer debt, such as outstanding student loans, could impair the ability of customers to pay their other consumer loan obligations.
+These consequences could be significantly worse in certain geographies, including where declining industrial or manufacturing activity has resulted in or could result in higher levels of unemployment, or where high levels of consumer debt, such as outstanding student loans, could impair the ability of customers to pay their other consumer loan obligations.